 Solving Conjuctions of Predications

-To handle a logical “and” or “conjunction” of predications, we’ll perform a depth-first search of the answers from each predication, evaluated in order.
-This means: take the variables set by the first predication, pass them to the second predication, and collect the successful result.
-Once you’ve iterated through all of them, you have the set of things that are true for all of the predications in the conjunction for that world.
+To handle a logical “and” or “conjunction” of predications, we’ll perform a depth-first search of the scope-resolved MRS and call each predication in turn, if they succeed.
+We’ll pass the state yielded by one predication to the next one.
+Once you’ve iterated through all of them, you have the set of things that are true for all the predications in the conjunction for that world.

 For an example such as: _large_a_1(e,x) and _file_n_of(x) (to indicate a “large file”):

-1. Start with empty variables and call the first predication using our predication contract: _large_a_1.
+1. Start with unbound variables and call the first predication using our predication contract: _large_a_1.

-2. If it succeeds, take the resulting variable assignments and call _file_n_of with those assignments.
+2. If it succeeds, take the resulting variable assignments that were yielded and call _file_n_of with those assignments.
 Since there are no more predications, if it succeeds, that result is the first answer.

 3. Then “backtrack” by going to step 2 and call _file_n_of again to get the next answer.